 According to the SARB, the incidence of counterfeiting diminished during the Covid-19 pandemic, going from 10.76 parts per million (ppm) in the March 2019-March 2020 period to 5.68 ppm in the March 2020-March 2021 period (SARB 2021: 27).

-“Macro forces shaping the digital revolution make for an incredible melting pot for innovation, with A liability of a central bank, including banknotes in circulation and banks’ deposits with the central bank., commercial bank From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+“Macro forces shaping the digital revolution make for an incredible melting pot for innovation, with A liability of a central bank, including banknotes in circulation and banks’ deposits with the central bank.
+More, commercial bank From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More and private money competing for a share of consumers’ wallets.” – Dr. Arif Ismail, Divisional Head – Fintech, Executive Management Department, South African Reserve Bank, quoted in PricewaterhouseCoopers, Payments 2025 & Beyond.
 Navigating the Payments Matrix: Charting a Course Amid Evolution and Revolution, May 2021, 10.